microsoft/mona-saas/README.md

 For help in forecasting your Mona SaaS costs [see this article](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/cost-analysis-common-uses#view-forecasted-costs).

 ## Dependencies

-Mona SaaS takes a dependency on the open source [Commercial Marketplace .NET Client (`commercial-marketplace-client-dotnet`)](https://github.com/microsoft/commercial-marketplace-client-dotnet).
-This library's DLL is conveniently included in the Mona SaaS repository.

 All other dependencies are automatically satisfied using [Nuget](https://docs.microsoft.com/nuget/what-is-nuget) during the Mona SaaS setup process.
 For more information on Mona SaaS' dependencies, [check out our dependency graph](https://github.com/microsoft/mona-saas/network/dependencies).